BibleResearch/bible-notes/new_testament/gospels_and_acts/mark.md

 ## Authorship and Audience
 According to what Papias (c.
 70 - 163 A.D.) had heard from the Apostle John, Mark (a.k.a.
 John Mark) recorded Peter's account of the Gospel.
-Thus, apart from the Holy Spirit, Mark is the one who physically wrote the gospel, but Peter is the one who dictated what should be written.
+Thus, Mark is the one who physically wrote the gospel, but Peter is the one who dictated what should be written.

 As far as audience is concerned: Based on the fact that Mark offers translations and explanations of Jewish words and customs (a few examples are: 3:17; 14:36; 7:3-4; 15:42), it is likely that this Gospel was written to a Gentile audience.
 Mark also uses Latin loan-words rather than the Greek word for the same thing (a couple examples are: 5:9; 15:16,39).